Tufin/oasdiff/README.md

 - `WARN` - Warning are potential breaking changes which developers should be aware of, but cannot be confirmed programmatically
 - `ERR` - Errors are definite breaking changes which should be avoided

-To exit with return code 1 when any ERR-level breaking changes are found, add the `-fail-on-diff` option.
+To exit with return code 1 when any ERR-level breaking changes are found, add the `-fail-on-diff` flag.
-To exit with return code 1 also when any WARN-level breaking changes are found, add the `-fail-on-diff` and `-fail-on-warns` options.
+To exit with return code 1 even if only WARN-level breaking changes are found, add the `-fail-on-diff` and `-fail-on-warns` flags.

 #### Composed Mode
 The "composed mode" can be useful when you want to check for breaking changes across multiple specs.